 In order for a student to access the MBC network, you will need to authenticate through a special web page.
 When you connect you are re-directed to the authentication page.
 You enter your MBC Username and your MBC PIN.

 Students are not allowed to “extend the network” by connecting additional hubs, routers, switches or personal wireless access points to the MBC network.
-All buildings on campus are equipped with wireless right now.
+All buildings on campus are already equipped with wireless.

 KEEPING YOUR PC UP-TO-DATE

 UPDATE YOUR OPERATING SYSTEM REGULARLY: Believe it or not, even brand NEW PC’s operating systems are out of date.
 Microsoft and other software vendors generally release updates to their operating systems on a weekly or monthly basis.
 These updates are extremely important to keep your system operating properly and to protect yourself and other campus network users from the latest virus, worms and network attacks.
 Get in the habit of checking for OS updates weekly or monthly.